namtvit07/pushpop/README.md

 ## Overview

-Pushpop is a simple, powerful Ruby app that sends notifications in response to events you're capturing with Keen IO.
+Pushpop is a simple and powerful Ruby app that sends notifications based on event data you've captured with Keen IO.

 #### Things to do with Pushpop